 - Customer acquisition costs (do you earn more money than spend acquiring customers?)

-- Channels & Scale (where you can find said customers, and how many are there?)
+- Channels & scale (where you can find said customers, and how many are there?)

 - Systems & workflows (creating sales repeatability)